Newton's cradle: Simple solution

 The conservation of momentum (mass × velocity) and kinetic energy (^{1}/_{2} × mass × velocity^{2}) can be used to find the resulting velocities for two colliding perfectly elastic objects.
 These two equations are used to determine the resulting velocities of the two objects.
 For the case of two balls constrained to a straight path by the strings in the cradle, the velocities are a single number instead of a 3D vector for 3D space, so the math requires only two equations to solve for two unknowns.
 When the two objects have the same mass, the solution is simple: the moving object stops relative to the stationary one and the stationary one picks up all the other's initial velocity.
 This assumes perfectly elastic objects, so there is no need to account for heat and sound energy losses.

 Steel does not compress much, but its elasticity is very efficient, so it does not cause much waste heat.
 The simple effect from two same-mass efficiently elastic colliding objects constrained to a straight path is the basis of the effect seen in the cradle and gives an approximate solution to all its activities.

 For a sequence of same-mass elastic objects constrained to a straight path, the effect continues to each successive object.
 For example, when two balls are dropped to strike three stationary balls in a cradle, there is an unnoticed but crucial small distance between the two dropped balls, and the action is as follows: the first moving ball that strikes the first stationary ball (the second ball striking the third ball) transfers all of its momentum to the third ball and stops.
 The third ball then transfers the momentum to the fourth ball and stops, and then the fourth to the fifth ball.

-Right behind this sequence is the second moving ball transferring its momentum to the first moving ball that just stopped, and the sequence repeats immediately and imperceptibly behind the first sequence, ejecting the fourth ball right behind the fifth ball with the same small separation that was between the two initial striking balls.
+Right behind this sequence, the second moving ball is transferring its momentum to the first moving ball that just stopped, and the sequence repeats immediately and imperceptibly behind the first sequence, ejecting the fourth ball right behind the fifth ball with the same small separation that was between the two initial striking balls.
 If they are simply touching when they strike the third ball, precision requires the more complete solution below.